Kuzay3t/Fibonnaci-Generator/README.md

-# Fibonnaci-Generator
+# Fibonacci-Generator

-A simple Python program to generate numbers in the Fibonacci sequence.
-This project is designed to showcase how the Fibonacci sequence works and provides a reusable module for generating Fibonacci numbers.
+## 🔢 A Simple Fibonacci Sequence Generator

+This Python-based tool generates the Fibonacci sequence using various methods, including recursion, iteration, and memoization.
+You can specify the number of terms or a maximum value for the sequence.

 ---

-## Features
+## 🚀 Features

-- Generates Fibonacci numbers up to a specific limit or count.
+- Generate Fibonacci sequences up to **N terms** or a **maximum value**
+- Supports multiple approaches:
+  - ✅ Recursion
+  - ✅ Iteration (Loop-based)
+  - ✅ Memoization (Optimized for performance)
+- Simple and easy-to-use CLI

+---

+## 📌 Getting Started

+Follow these instructions to set up and run the Fibonacci generator on your local machine.

+### 🔹 Prerequisites

-- Efficient implementation using iteration or recursion.
+- Python 3.6 or higher installed
-- Suitable for beginners looking to understand the Fibonacci sequence and Python programming.

---